Pictured left: Les Portes de la Vie/The Doors of Life (detail), ca. 1992-1992

-Selections from the museum's collection as well as private collections will give visitors a glimpse into the celebrated career of an internationally renowned artist from Horse Cave, Kentucky.
-Objects on exhibit represent a lifetime of creative work by Joseph Dudley Downing; a visual journey spanning from his humble beginnings in Horse Cave, Kentucky to his international recognition as an contemporary visual artist.
+Selections from the museum's collection as well as private collections will give visitors a glimpse into the celebrated career of Joseph Dudley Downing (1925-2007), an artist from Horse Cave, Kentucky who spent the majority of his career working in France.
+This exhibition represents a lifetime of creative work by Downing; a visual journey spanning from his early years in Horse Cave, Kentucky to his international recognition as an contemporary visual artist.
 Visitors will learn about the life of Joe Downing as well as the history of the Downing Museum and Baker Arboretum.

 Be sure to check out the Joe Downing section in Instruments of American Excellence at the Kentucky Museum.
 Click HERE for more information.